yageek/iostrust/README.md

 # Iostrust

-This gems allows you to add trust certificate into the ios simulators.
+This gem allows you to add trust certificateur into the ios simulators.

 The work is based on the *IOSTrustStore Structure* specification file from https://https://github.com/ADVTOOLS/ADVTrustStore